pranav-singh1/inveritax-scraper/README.md

 - installment breakdown (first/second half)
 - due dates (if present on the site)

 Implementation note: normalization is intentionally heuristic in `normalizer.py` because each county labels fields differently.
-In production you would tighten it by adding per-county `field_mapping` rules.
+Production deployments should add per-county `field_mapping` rules for stricter validation.

 ## Why this is structured this way